canonical/ubuntu-core-docs/docs/tutorials/build-your-first-image/build-the-image.md

 [9] generate_snap_manifest
 Build successful
 ```
-You can safely ignore both of the above warnings, and the entire process should only take a few minutes (depending on your connectivity), with the creation of  a `pi.img` Ubuntu Core image file being the end result.
+You can safely ignore the warnings, and the entire process should only take a few minutes (depending on your connectivity), with the creation of  a `pi.img` Ubuntu Core image file being the end result.

 ```{admonition} Console-conf as a separate snap in Ubuntu Core 24+
  :class: tip